Seven Sisters (magazines): History

 While all seven of the magazines were aimed at women, they all had divergent beginnings.
-Family Circle and Woman's Day were both originally conceived as circulars for grocery stores (Piggly Wiggly and A&P); McCall's and Redbook were known for a text-heavy format focusing on quality fiction; Good Housekeeping was aimed at affluent housewives.
-Ladies' Home Journal was originally a single-page supplement to a general interest magazine, while Better Homes and Gardens began as a blending of woman's magazine and home design journal.
+Family Circle and Woman's Day were both originally conceived as circulars for grocery stores (Piggly Wiggly and A&P); McCall's and Redbook were known for a text-heavy format focusing on quality fiction; Good Housekeeping was aimed at affluent housewives; and Ladies' Home Journal was originally a single-page supplement to a general interest magazine, while Better Homes and Gardens began as a blending of a woman's magazine and a home design journal.

-Through the 1990s, in the face of declining readership and advertising revenue, the Seven Sisters attempted to differentiate themselves from each other and from the rest of the market, relying on either incremental tweaks to their formula or wholesale changes in the format of the magazine.
+In the 1990s, the Seven Sisters attempted to differentiate themselves by either incremental tweaks to their formula or wholesale changes in the format of the magazine.
 In recent years, the focus has been on minor changes, such as updating the visual appeal or improving the paper stock on which the magazine is printed.

 The Seven Sisters formerly had much larger circulation figures than at present.
 In 1979, their combined circulation was 45 million; that figure dropped to 37 million a decade later.
-By 2008, the six surviving sisters had a combined circulation of 26 million.
+In 2008, the six surviving sisters had a combined circulation of 26 million.
 Much of the loss has been attributed to readers seeking out more specialized magazines.
-Despite the steep drop in readership, five of the sisters were among the top ten paid and verified circulation magazines in the United States in 2008, according to the Magazine Publishers of America, an industry trade group.
+Despite the steep drop in readership, five of the sisters were among the top ten paid and verified circulation magazines in the United States in 2008, according to the Magazine Publishers of America (MPA), an industry trade group.
 Redbook was the only one of the sisters that did not reach the top ten; it was ranked number 29 in the MPA list for 2008.

+After a wave of consolidation and mergers, two companies now own the three remaining sisters: Meredith Corporation publishes Better Homes and Gardens and Hearst Corporation publishes Good Housekeeping and Woman's Day.
+While their circulation has slipped from their figures in the 1960s and 1970s, they are among the highest circulation magazines in the United States.

-McCall's ceased publication in 2002 after an ill-fated attempt to rebrand itself under the name Rosie by teaming up with talk-show host Rosie O'Donnell.
+McCall's ceased publication in 2002 after an attempt to rebrand itself under the name Rosie by teaming up with talk-show host Rosie O'Donnell.
 Ladies' Home Journal ceased monthly publication in April 2014.
 Publisher Meredith Corporation stated it would be "transitioning Ladies' Home Journal to a special interest publication".
-The last issue was in 2016.
+The last issue was made in 2016.
 Hearst transitioned Redbook to a digital-only property in 2017.
 Meredith announced Family Circle published its last issue in December 2019.

-After a wave of consolidation and mergers, two companies now own the three remaining sisters: Meredith Corporation publishes Better Homes and Gardens and Hearst Corporation publishes Good Housekeeping and Woman's Day.
-While their circulation has slipped from their figures in the 1960s and 1970s, they are among the highest circulation magazines in the United States.